SamandarAbdusattorov/SamandarAbdusattorov/README.md

 Backend Developer
 -----------------

-* 🌍  I'm based in Uzbekistan Anywhere
+* 🌍  I'm based in Uzbekistan
 * ✉️  You can contact me at [asamandar235@gmail.com](mailto:asamandar235@gmail.com)

 ### Skills